-- Support for larger datasets. - Mathematical Functions (previously called "Trends") for any available series can be plotted.

-■ New math functions are available: Count, Cumulative, Exponential Moving Average, Exponential Trend, Median, Mode, Moving Average, Root Mean Square, Standard Deviation, Trend, Variance.
+■ Mathematical functions (previously called 'trends') for any available series can be plotted.
+The following new mathematical functions are available: Count, Cumulative, Exponential Moving Average, Exponential Trend, Median, Mode, Moving Average, Root Mean Square, Standard Deviation, Trend, and Variance.

-■ No restriction on the number of "Overlay" lines.
+■ No restriction on the number of overlay lines.
 Overlay line graphs can be created from any field of any available dataset.